Coffee, the world's most popular beverage, is known for its stimulating effect and unique taste.

 - Coffee consumption is inversely associated with telomere length.

-This means that the more coffee consumed, the shorter the telomere length and the shorter the lifespan. - The inverse association remained significant even after adjusting for other factors, such as age, sex, education, physical activity, and diet.
+This means that the greater the coffee consumption, the shorter the telomere length.
+It is important to emphasize that this is only a statistical association, and the study measured telomere length, not actual lifespan. - The inverse association remained significant even after adjusting for other factors, such as age, sex, education, physical activity, and diet.

 - The strongest effect was observed for instant coffee consumption.